 Google founder Sergey Brin sums up early frustration with social media advertising, saying, "I don't think we have the killer best way to advertise and monetize social networks yet," that social networking ad inventory as a whole was proving problematic and that the "monetization work we were doing [in social media] didn't pan out as well as we had hoped."
 "Everywhere and Nowhere," Economist, March 19, 2008.
-When Google ad partner Fox Interactive Media (the News Corporation division that contains MySpace) announced that revenue would fall \$100 million short of projections, News Corporation's stock tumbled 5 percent, analysts downgraded the company, and the firm's chief revenue officer was dismissed.
-B. Stelter, "MySpace Might Have Friends, but It Wants Ad Money," New York Times, June 16, 2008.
+GM pulled a \$10 million account from Facebook just days before the social network's IPO, claiming that paid advertising on the network was simply not effective.
+J. Muller, "GM Says Facebook Ads Don't Work, Pulls \$10 Million Ad Account," Forbes, May 15, 2012.

-12. Concern that an advertisement will run near offensive material, embarrassing an advertiser and/or degrading their products or brands.
+11. Concern that an advertisement will run near offensive material, embarrassing an advertiser and/or degrading their products or brands.

 Why has advertising on social networking sites been such a tough nut for some to crack?
-Firms face two key challenges: content adjacency and user attention.
+Firms face two key challenges: content adjacency11 and user attention.
 The content adjacency problem refers to concern over where a firm's advertisements will run.
 Consider all of the questionable titles in social networking news groups.
 Do advertisers really want their ads running alongside conversations that are racy, offensive, illegal, or that may even mock their products?
 This potential juxtaposition is a major problem with any site offering ads adjacent to free-form social media.
 Summing up industry wariness, one Procter & Gamble manager said, "What in heaven's name made you think you could monetize the real estate in which somebody is breaking up with their girlfriend?"B. Stone, "Facebook Aims to Extends Its Reach across Web," New York Times, December 1, 2008.
 An IDC report suggests that it's because of content adjacency that "brand advertisers largely consider user-generated content as low-quality, brand-unsafe inventory" for running ads.R.
 Stross, "Advertisers Face Hurdles on Social Networking Sites," New York Times, December 14, 2008.